johannah/jaco_rl/README.md

 ### Thanks

-This work was built off of original work done by [Sahand](https://github.com/sahandrez)
+This work was built off of a collection of repos developed by [@sahandrez](https://github.com/sahandrez)